Vladimir-Lazic/CarND-Extended-Kalman-Filter-Project/README.md

 3. cmake ..
 4. make

 The make file builds two binaries `ExtendedKF` which is a binary that uses uWebSocketIO library and requires simulator to be running.
-The second one is the `InputFromFIleExtendedKF` which uses data from the input file `./data/obj_pose-laser-radar-synthetic-input.txt` and does not require you ti install the uWebSocketIO library and does not require the use of the simulator.
+The second one is the `InputFromFIleExtendedKF` which uses data from the input file `./data/obj_pose-laser-radar-synthetic-input.txt` and does not require you to install the uWebSocketIO library and does not require the use of the simulator.
 The main function for that binary is the `src/input_from_file_main.cpp` file.

 ## Measurements